Case Study – 2025

 Document Management

-Below are a few designs from the Document Management module.
+Below are a selection of screens from the final designs.

 Figure 1.
 The main documents screen where users can access all documents.